mfederici/JADE/README.md

 class MNISTWrapper(Dataset):
     def __init__(self, root, split, download=False):
-        # We add an extra argument 'split' to the signature to allow for the creation of a validation set
+        # We add an extra argument 'split' to the signature to create a the validation set
         assert split in ['train', 'valid', 'train+valid', 'test']

         # Add the ToTensor() transform to convert PIL images into torch tensors
-        dataset = torchvision.datasets.MNIST(
+        dataset = MNIST(
             root=root,
             train=split in ['train', 'valid', 'train+valid'],
             transform=ToTensor(), download=download)